nitin798563/Clippy/README.md

-A static version of a social media website built with React.
-It showcases the UI and design of the platform, including posts, profiles, and navigation.
-Backend functionality will be added later.
+A modern social media website built with the MERN stack, featuring user authentication, post creation, likes, comments, profile management, and a fully responsive UI with secure REST APIs.

 🚀 Features